 - 1. Park the vehicle on level ground.
-Shut off the engine. - 2.
-Remove the dipstick (yellow loop) from the transmission and wipe it with a clean cloth.
+Shut off the engine. - Remove the dipstick (yellow loop) from the transmission and wipe it with a clean cloth. - 3.
+Insert the dipstick all the way into the transmission.

-- 3. Insert the dipstick all the way into the transmission. - 4.
-Remove the dipstick and check the fluid level.
+- Remove the dipstick and check the fluid level.
 It should be between the upper and lower marks. - 5.
-If the level is below the lower mark, add fluid to bring it to the upper mark.
-Remove the fill plug to add fluid.
-Always use Honda
+If the level is below the lower mark, remove the fill plug and add fluid to bring it to the upper mark.
+Always use Honda ATF-Z1 (AutomaticTransmission Fluid).

-Premium Formula Automatic Transmission Fluid (ATF).
 If it is not available, you may use a DEXRON® III automatic transmission fluid as a temporary replacement.
 However, continued use can affect shift quality.
-Have the transmission drained and refilled with Honda ATF as soon as it is convenient.
+Have the transmission drained and refilled with Honda ATF-Z1 as soon as it is convenient.

-6. Insert the dipstick all the way back into the transmission.
+6. Insert the dipstick all the way back in the transmission.